 - 30 conversions in a 30-day rolling window

-- Optimal: 50+ conversions for significantly smoother transitions
+- 50+ conversions makes the transition significantly smoother

 Step-by-Step Switching Process